GfSE/SAF-Specification/developing-saf/viewpoints/System-Context-Exchange-Viewpoint.md

 * and defines the usage of interfaces, e.g., if only a subset of the interface is used.
 ## Applicability
 The System Context Exchange Viewpoint supports the "Prepare for Requirement Definition" activity included in "System Requirements Definition Process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2015 [§ 4.3] and contributes to the System Interface definition.
+## Presentation
+An internal block diagram (IBD) - associated to the System Context - featuring the SOI, the System Context Elements, and the connectors for each identified interface from SOI to the respective Context Elements.
+An interface is a connection resource for hooking on the SOI to other Context Elements.
+Item flows are defined for each exchange on the identified Interface.
+Connectors/ports may contain reference to the Interface Documents if applicable.
+Ports may be structured as appropriate to manage and structure the information.
+Note: more than one IBD focused on different areas of interest may be used in oder to keep the view comprehensive.
+Depending on the Stakeholder Concerns the Item Exchange information might be suppressed.

+A tabular format listing [tbd].

 ## Stakeholder
 * [Acquirer](../../stakeholders.md#Acquirer)
 * [Customer](../../stakeholders.md#Customer)